-Reporting bullying - Students
+Reporting bullying - Pupils

-Students can report any incidents of bullying to any member of staff in the Chorus Education Trust who will take the appropriate action.
+Pupils can report any incidents of bullying to any member of staff in the Chorus Education Trust who will take the appropriate action.

-- Form Tutor should be the first point of contact for most students as they see their form tutor every day.
-However we understand that form time is a busy time and it may not always be possible to speak to a form tutor privately. - Pastoral Manager Each student has a named Pastoral Manager who is available all day, especially before school, during break and lunchtimes and after school. - Key Stage Leader Each student has a Key Stage Leader/Head of House who is based in the key stage office and students can speak to them when staff are not teaching. - Safeguarding & Inclusion Manager available to speak to students who are experiencing any personal issues at home and at school. - Inclusion Team Many students are supported by the inclusion team and there is always someone available to talk to throughout the day - SLT The Senior Leadership Team is dedicated to ensuing all students feel safe and cared for at Chorus Trust and students can report any issues directly to a member of the senior team.
+- Class teacher (Primary) should be the first point of contact for all pupils.
+This may also be a member of the support staff that works closely in that class. - Form Tutor (Secondary)- should be the first point of contact for most pupils as they see their form tutor every day.
+However, we understand that form time is a busy time, and it may not always be possible to speak to a form tutor privately - Pastoral Manager (Secondary) Each pupils has a named Pastoral Manager who is available all day, especially before school, during break and lunchtimes and after school. - Key Stage Leader (Secondary)- Each pupils has a Key Stage Leader/Head of House who is based in the key stage office and pupils can speak to them when staff are not teaching. - Safeguarding & Inclusion Manager (Secondary) - available to speak to pupils who are experiencing any personal issues at home and at school. - Inclusion Team Many pupils are supported by the inclusion team and there is always someone available to talk to throughout the day - SLT (cross phase) The Senior Leadership Team is dedicated to ensuing all pupils feel safe and cared for at Chorus Trust and pupils can report any issues directly to a member of the senior team.